 Pheochromocytoma and Pregnancy

 Pheochromocytoma during pregnancy is often mistaken for the condition pre-eclampsia, which is a common pregnancy complication characterised by hypertension and proteinuriaexcess protien in urine.
 A misdiagnosis in pregnant patients with pheochromocytoma can cause serious complications in both the mother and the foetus, and in extreme cases may be fatal.
-Early diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results and proper management are essential for favourable outcomes.
+Early diagnosis and proper management are essential for favourable outcomes.

 If fertility is important to you, and you have a familial history of pheochromocytoma or are concerned about potentially having this condition, see your GP.